 Out of hours

-Remember to telephone the service first.
-The doctor or nurse will give you advice over the telephone, decide if you need to be seen by a doctor or will refer you to another service if required.
+You should telephone the service first.
+The doctor or nurse will tell you if you need to see a doctor or refer you to another service.

 - injuries to upper and lower limbs

 - bites – human, animal and insect

 - burns and scalds

 - broken noses and nosebleeds

 - foreign bodies in the eyes and nose

 Emergency departments provide the highest level of emergency care for patients, especially those with sudden and acute illness or severe trauma, such as: